mockingbot/json-compact-loader/README.md

 Sad, but there's some limit to what the code can do:
-- the file naming should be `NAME_OF_JSON.@json.js`, and the `NAME_OF_JSON` should be basic `/[\w-]+/`, to also usable as variable name
+- the file naming should be `NAME_OF_JSON.@json.js`, and the `NAME_OF_JSON` should be basic `/[\w-]+/`, to also be usable as variable name
-- the file can only have single named export, should be `NAME_OF_JSON`, or the file should end with `export { NAME_OF_JSON }`
+- the file can only have single named export, should be `NAME_OF_JSON`, or simply file should just end with `export { NAME_OF_JSON }`
 - data generation with code is supported, but only further `import` of `.js/json` is allowed, no `require` for now, this is because webpack need to know the related file, but `require` is hard to parse correctly

+That's it,
-That's it, note the `.@json.js` is recommended, but not required, change it to something else if really needed.
+  note the `.@json.js` suffix is recommended, but not required, change it to something else if needed.

 ## How to use